-- 15. (1) Subject to subsections (2) and (3) and to such exceptions as may be specified in or pursuant to any other provision of this Act, the author of a literary dramatic, musical or artistic work that is a protected work and the director of a film that is a protected work have, respectively, the right not to have the work or any part thereof subjected to derogatory treatment, and such right is infringed by any person who does any of the acts specified in section 37 in the circumstances of so specified. - (2) The right does not apply in relation to - a computer program or to a computer-generated work; (a) - fair dealing with any work made for the purpose of (b) reporting current events; - the publication in any newspaper, magazine or simi-(c) lar periodical or in an encyclopaedia, dictionary, yearbook or other collective work of reference, of a literary, dramatic musical or artistic work made for the purposes of such publication, or made available with the consent of the author for the purposes of such publication, subject, in any particular case, to any
+15.-(1) Subject to subsections (2) and (3) and to such Right to exceptions as may be specified in or pursuant to any other object to provision of this Act, the author of a literary, dramatic, treatment musical or artistic work that is a protected work and the director of a film that is a protected work have, respectively, the right not to have the work or any part thereof subjected to derogatory treatment; and such right is inderogatory of work.

+fringed by any person who does any of the acts specified in section 37 in the circumstances so specified.

+- (2) The right does not apply in relation to- - (a) a computer program or to a computer-generated work; - (b) fair dealing with any work made for the purpose of reporting current events; - (c) the publication in any newspaper, magazine or similar periodical or in an encyclopaedia, dictionary, yearbook or other collective work of reference, of a literary, dramatic, musical or artistic work made for the purposes of such publication, or made available with the consent of the author for the purposes of such publication, subject, in any particular case, to any agreement excluding the operation of the foregoing provisions of this paragraph to that case; - (d) any subsequent publication elsewhere of such work as is referred to in paragraph (c), subject to any such agreement as is referred to in that paragraph. - (3) The right does not apply to anything done by or with the authority of the copyright owner in relation to works in which copyright originally vested in an international organization by virtue of section 146 unless the author or director- - (a) is identified at the time of the relevant act; or - (b) has previously been identified in or on published copies of the work, and where in such a case the right does apply, it is not infringed if there is a sufficient disclaimer.

-- (d) any subsequent publication elsewhere of such work as is referred to in paragraph (c), subject to any such agreement as is referred to in that paragraph. - (3) The right does not apply to anything done by or with the authority of the copyright owner in relation to works in which copyright originally vested in an international organization by virtue of section 146 unless the author or director - (a) is identified at the time of the relevant act; or - (b) has previously been identified in or on published copies of the work, and where in such a case the right does apply, it is not infringed if there is a sufficient disclaimer. - (4) In this section - (a) "derogatory treatment" in relation to a work, means any addition to, deletion from, alteration to or adaptation of the work (not being a translation of a literary or dramatic work or an arrangement or transcription of a musical work involving no more than a change of key or register) which amounts to a distortion or mutilation of the work, or modification of, or is otherwise prejudicial to the honour or reputation of the author or director, as the case rnay be; and - (b) "sufficient disclaimer" means a clear and reasonably prominent indication- - (i) given at the time of the act; and - (ii) if the author or director is then identified, appearing along with the identification, that the work has been subjected to treatment to which the author or director has not consented.
+- (4) In this section- - (a) "derogatory treatment" in relation to a work means any addition to, deletion from, alteration to or adaptation of the work (not being a translation of a literary or dramatic work or an arrangement or transcription of a musical work involving no more than a change of key or register) which amounts to a distortion or mutilation of the work, or is otherwise prejudicial to the honour or reputation of the author or director, as the case may be; and - (b) "sufficient disclaimer" means a clear and reasonably prominent indication- - (i) given at the time of the act; and - (ii) if the author or director is then identified, appearing along with the identification, that the work has been subjected to treatment to which the author or director has not consented.